Underwater computer vision: Other application fields

-In recent years imaging sonars have become more and more accessible and gained resolution, delivering better images.
+Imaging sonars have become more and more accessible and gained resolution, delivering better images.
 Sidescan sonars are used to produce complete maps of regions of the sea floor stitching together sequences of sonar images.
-However, imaging sonar images often lack proper contrast and are degraded by artefacts and distortions due to noise, attitude changes of the AUV/ROV carrying the sonar or non uniform beam patterns.
+However, sonar images often lack proper contrast and are degraded by artefacts and distortions due to noise, attitude changes of the AUV/ROV carrying the sonar or non uniform beam patterns.
 Another common problem with sonar computer vision is the comparatively low frame rate of sonar images.